 Date: 10-day turnaround

-Apart from being a violation of the nDash Writer Code of Conduct, pitches like this provide the brand with no value, and are always interpreted as a salesy spam message that was likely copy-pasted to hundreds of other brands.
-You can tell a lot about a writer based on the quality of their ideas, and those sent in this fashion signal to the brand that the writer has not done their homework, and brings little to the table.
+Apart from being a violation of the nDash Writer Code of Conduct, pitches like this provide the brand with no value and are always interpreted as a salesy spam message that was likely copy-pasted to hundreds of other brands.
+You can tell a lot about a writer based on the quality of their ideas, and those sent in this fashion signal to the brand that the writer has not done their homework and brings little to the table.

-Tip #2: Showcase Your Expertise
+Tip #2: Pitching Content Ideas Involves Showcasing Your Expertise

 A huge reason why brands come to nDash is to find writers who have specific subject matter expertise.
-And upon receiving a pitch, it’s relatively easy for them determine if the writer knows what they’re talking about.
+And upon receiving a pitch, it’s relatively easy for them to determine if the writer knows what they’re talking about.
 To increase your odds of success, it helps if your pitches demonstrate a deep understanding of a particular topic or industry.

 Title: How to Secure a Multi-Tenant Environment